 Neuroplasticity: How the Brain Learns Addiction

 Over time, these pathways become automatic.
-The brain learns to crave the altered state produced by sexual activity, and everyday pleasures lose their appeal.
+Research from Voon et al. (2014) at the University of Cambridge demonstrated that individuals with compulsive sexual behavior show heightened ventral striatal reactivity to sexual cues, consistent with the brain learning to crave the altered state produced by sexual activity, while everyday pleasures lose their appeal.
 This is why people with sex addiction often describe feeling numb or empty when not engaged in their compulsive behaviors.
 The brain’s reward system has been recalibrated, prioritizing sexual stimulation above all else.

 Evolutionary Roots: Why the Brain Is Vulnerable